 Blend 1 part silken tofu with 1 part fluid Milk Alternative (soy, rice, etc.)

 Evaporated milk is simply concentrated milk (about 60% of the water is removed.)
 To make an evaporated milk substitute, you can use a powdered milk product and mix it at double strength.
+There are also coconut-based evaporated milk products on the market that perfom equally to dairy options in recipes.
 Other options are:

 Allow a can of coconut milk to settle (about ½ hour).
 The coconut cream will rise to the top and can easily be skimmed off.
 The thinner liquid can be substituted using a 1:1 ratio for evaporated milk.